top of page

 5. Knowledge Capture: What If You Could Preserve the Expertise of Retiring Workers?

+This might be one of the biggest advantages.
 When veterans retire, they take 20–30 years of logic, intuition, and experience with them.
+Digital twins let companies capture:

-• their decision paths
+• Their decision paths.

-• their troubleshooting logic
+• Their troubleshooting logic.

-• the “why” behind each action
+• The “why” behind each action.

 These can be built directly into the virtual environment, preserving expertise for the next generation.

-• Change resistance “We’ve always trained this way”
+• Change resistance: “We’ve always trained this way.”

-And yet, companies that have already made the shift are seeing:
+Yet, companies that have already made the shift are seeing:

-• more prepared recruits
+• More prepared recruits.

-• more resilient teams
+• More resilient teams.

+So the real conversation isn’t about the technology.
 It’s about readiness for a new model of workforce development.

 Digital twins could become the backbone of modern manufacturing training.
-The question is not if the industry will adopt them - but when.
+The question is not if the industry will adopt them—but when.

 Comments